superfly/docs/blueprints/connect-private-network-wireguard/index.html.md

 ## Steps

-When you create a WireGuard peer, you need the following information:
+To create a WireGuard peer, you need the following information:

 - The organization you want to create the peer in, such as your personal organization.
 - The [Fly.io region](/docs/reference/regions/) that’s closest to you.